 If you work for a company or are self-employed, you must automatically offer a receipt to all customers who pay you in cash.
 You can also offer it in an electronic format.
 Customers who don't want a receipt may decline your offer.
 You don't have to print it out if the customer does not take it.
-Receipts are an integral part of the income-reporting system in any company – for this reason, they must always be recorded in accounting.
+To receive payment from a customer is an essential business transaction in any company – for this reason, these transactions must be recorded in accounting.

-12. Do I have to keep a copy of the receipt in my accounts, or is it enough just to record the transaction itself?
+12. Do I have to keep a copy of the receipts for every sale in my books, or is it enough just to record the sales transaction itself in the books?